MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-whats-new.md

 ## New in Windows 10, version 1903

-[Windows Autopilot for white glove deployment](white-glove.md) is new in Windows 10, version 1903.
+[Windows Autopilot pre-provisioning](pre-provisioning.md) is new in Windows 10, version 1903.
 See the following video:

 <br>